Quick answers to your FAQs about the 2017 Nonprofit Technology Conference.

 I’m trying to maintain my sobriety, how can I find support while at the conference?

 We understand how important it is to get extra support when out of your routine or away from home.
-Know that all official NTC receptions will have plenty of non-alcoholic options and NTEN will provide space for community-run twelve-step gatherings Thursday-Saturday from 7am-8am (coffee will be provided).
-(Room assignment TBD.)
+Know that all official NTC receptions will have plenty of non-alcoholic options and NTEN will provide space for community-run twelve-step gatherings Thursday-Saturday from 7am-8am in Park Tower Room 8212.
+Coffee will be provided.

 The community has self-organized an email address to support each other while on-site at the conference, as well as to help make supportive connections throughout the year.
 Contact email@example.com to get connected to other NTEN community members and 17NTC attendees in recovery.
 Note: If you are in crisis, please dial 911 or other professional.